This deliciously indulgent chocolate cake with blood orange compote will have you drooling. Oh yes! and it's Gluten-Free.

 For The Blood Orange Compote

-- Place the sugar and water in to a saucepan and dissolve and bring to the boil.
+- Place the sugar and water into a saucepan and dissolve and bring to a boil.

-- Boil until well thick, well reduced and syrupy, then cool.
+- Boil until thick, well reduced and syrupy, then cool.

-- Chop the oranges into ½cm pieces with a sharp knife (a blunt knife with crush the oranges too much)
+- Chop the oranges into ½cm pieces with a sharp knife (a blunt knife will crush the oranges too much)

-- Stir into the cooled thick syrup then add the extract/water and mix well.
+- Stir into the cooled thick syrup, add the extract/water and mix well.